Yannoulis Chalepas: Life

 Chalepas was born in Pyrgos, on the island of Tinos in 1851, from a family of marble hewers.
 From 1869 to 1872, he studied at the School of Arts in Athens, under Neoclassical sculptor Leonidas Drossis.
 In 1873, he left for Munich, under a scholarship of the Panhellenic Holy Foundation of the Evangelistria of Tinos, to continue his studies at the Munich Academy of Fine Arts under the Neoclassical sculptor Max von Widnmann.
 His scholarship was intercepted to be given to another student.
-He returned to Athens in 1876, opened a workshop and began working individually.
+He returned to Athens in 1876, opened a workshop, and began working individually.

 Mental illness

 In 1878, Chalepas suffered a nervous breakdown.
 He began destroying some of his sculptures and made several suicide attempts.
 His condition worsened and from July 11, 1888 to June 6, 1902, he was committed to the Mental Hospital of Corfu.
-In 1901 his father died and the next year his mother went to Corfu and took Chalepas to Tinos.
+In 1901, his father died and the next year his mother went to Corfu and took Chalepas to Tinos.
 After his return, Chalepas lived under his mother's strict supervision, who blamed sculpture for her son's illness and prevented him from sculpting, destroying everything he created.

 Rehabilitation

 His mother died in 1916 and Chalepas began to work again with insufficient means, after a long time of inactivity.
 He gained attention and made contacts with intellectual circles in Athens.
-Also, many eminent personalities of the arts, such as Thomas Thomopoulos, member of the Academy of Athens, and Zacharias Papantoniou, director of the National Gallery of Athens, visited him in Tinos.
-In 1925, an exhibition of Chalepas' works was organized by the Academy of Athens, and in 1927 he received the Academy's “Award for Excellence in Arts and Letters”.
-In 1930 he moved to Athens and continued working until his death on September 15, 1938.
+Also, many eminent personalities of the arts, such as Thomas Thomopoulos, a member of the Academy of Athens, and Zacharias Papantoniou, director of the National Gallery of Athens, visited him in Tinos.
+In 1925, an exhibition of Chalepas' works was organized by the Academy of Athens, and in 1927, he received the Academy's “Award for Excellence in Arts and Letters”.
+In 1930, he moved to Athens and continued working until his death on September 15, 1938.